Israel–Palestine relations: Water resources

 The National Water Carrier was completed by Mekorot in 1964.
 It consists of around 134 km of large pipes, tunnels, and reservoirs and around 34 km of open canals.
 The water carrier channels an average of 380 MCM of water a year from the Kinneret.
 Water from the Jordan River flows into the Kinneret, which is how Israel uses the water carrier to divert 75% of the water from the Jordan River to Israel.
 The amount of fresh water that flows in the Jordan River as well as the Dead Sea has significantly declined as a result of this diversion.
 The Red Sea–Dead Sea Canal has been proposed as a way to remedy the shrinking, though right now it is only a proposal.

 After the 1967 War, Israel seized the West Bank from Jordan and began to regulate water usage in the area.
 It set pumping quotas and made it so that wells could not be dug without a permit.
 Since 1967, permits have been granted for only 23 new wells.
 Since then, efforts have been made toward fulfilling the rights of Palestinians to self-determination.
 One such effort is called the Oslo Process, which began in 1993.
 A segment of this deals with water rights.
 The Oslo II agreement, also known as the Interim Agreement, was established in 1995.
 Under Oslo II, a Palestinian Water Authority was set up to manage and allocate the water supply allotted to Palestine by Israel.
 Oslo II also included estimations of future Palestinian water usage in an effort to come to a concrete agreement for future allocations.
-The Oslo treaty created a Joint Water Committee in order that the needs of both sides be represented.
+It created a Joint Water Committee so the needs of both sides would be represented.
 The committee outlined guidelines for the protection of both Israeli and Palestinian water supplies from contamination and pollution.
 The treaty was not meant to set permanent precedent; rather it was made as an interim period so that by its end, more concrete measures could be taken.
 The interim period ended in May 1999.
 And yet, many of the policies in place today are the same as what was outlined in the Oslo II Accords which was meant to be temporary.